ethanl21/psvmgd/README.md

 ## Attribution

-psvmgd is distributed under the GPL-3.0-only license.
+psvmgd is distributed under the MIT license.
 It is based on [GDExtensionTemplate](https://github.com/asmaloney/GDExtensionTemplate) by asmaloney.

 psvmgd uses the following open-source libraries:

-- [ethanl21/psvm](https://github.com/ethanl21/psvm), which is licensed under the GPL-3.0-only license.
+- [ethanl21/psvm](https://github.com/ethanl21/psvm), which is licensed under the MIT license.
 - [godotengine/godot-cpp](https://github.com/godotengine/godot-cpp), which is licensed under the MIT license.